 Finland is experiencing macroeconomic imbalances, which require policy action and monitoring.
 In particular, risks related to the weak export performance in a context of industrial restructuring deserve attention.
 While the decline in export market shares and manufacturing industries has largely come to an end investment remains low and potential growth has declined.
 Private-sector debt has stabilised and does not appear to be a source of immediate concern, but its relatively high level calls for close monitoring.

 Read a complete analysis of Finland's economy in the country report 2015 [933 KB]

-The Commission has made five country-specific recommendations to Finland to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances; cost-effectiveness of public services; labour market; competition in product and services markets; network industries.
+The Commission has made four country-specific recommendations to Finland to help it improve its economic performance.
+These are in the areas of: public finances; pensions and health; labour market and wage-setting; retail.